Share your love

-Install and Configure OpenNMS on Centos 7
+Install and Configure OpenNMS on Centos 7: Free Network Monitoring

+This guide intends to teach you to Install and Configure OpenNMS on Centos 7.
 When we want to monitor unlimited devices in our network at a single instance, we can use OpenNMS.
-It’s an open-source and free network monitoring web application system that helps in detecting and monitor services or nodes automatically in the network.
+It’s an open-source and free network monitoring web application system that helps in detecting and monitoring services or nodes automatically in the network.
 More devices or nodes can also be added to OpenNMS easily.

 Steps To Install and Configure OpenNMS on Centos 7